Translating Nutrition Research into Community Education: A Workshop for Implementing Diet-Related Chronic Disease Curricula

 Q: Who publicizes the classes?

 A: The instructor works with the venue to publicize the class, if it is public.
-The instructor will call and sometimes bring postcards, fliers, and posters to local cancer centers and cancer support groups to let them know about the classes.
-In special instances where the event seems to be newsworthy for major publications, PCRM will send a press release to local media to publicize the classes, and will also contact selected local media via telephone.
+The instructor will promote the classes via social media; email marketing; and call and sometimes bring postcards, fliers, and posters to relevant establishments to let them know about the classes.
 Instructors are also provided a template for press releases.

 Q: Is there a time commitment on the agreement (one year, two years, etc.)?